Yueping Song and Xiao-yuan Dong

 Lastly, Song and Dong’s analysis finds that increases in the wage rate have a positive effect on the LFP and childcare utilization rates of both migrant and local mothers, and the wage elasticities of LFP and childcare utilization are larger for local mothers than migrant mothers.
 The low sensitivity of migrant mothers to changes in wages relative to local mothers is in line with the observation that the choices of the former in the labor and childcare markets are more constrained by non-economic restrictions than the latter.

 Policy implications.
-Song and Dong’s results lend further support for the claim that the lack of access to affordable childcare programs represents a major employment impediment to migrant women with young children, and it not only contributes to perpetuating socioeconomic inequalities between migrants and local residents but also to transforming socioeconomic disadvantages from one generation to another.
+Song and Dong’s results lend further support for the claim that the lack of access to affordable childcare programs presents a major employment impediment to migrant women with young children, and it not only contributes to perpetuating socioeconomic inequalities between migrants and local residents but also to transforming socioeconomic disadvantages from one generation to another.
 Thus, the authors call for policy measures to improve the accessibility and affordability of out-of-home childcare services for migrant and other low-income families in the cities.
 The provision of equal access to state-subsidized childcare services for all families should be a key aspect of the ongoing household registration reform and an essential feature of China’s new inclusive urbanization program.